-Job Description: Plan, direct, or coordinate compensation and benefits activities of an organization.
+Occupation Description Plan, direct, or coordinate compensation and benefits activities of an organization.

-Life As a Benefits Manager
+A Day in the Life of a Benefits Manager

-What a Benefits Manager Should Know
+Things a Benefits Manager Should Know How to Do

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.